On this page you will find the user manual for the module “VAT Validation”.

 The name of the VAT log file is automatically assigned and generated in the same format as the given format.
 For example, if a file named “data.json” is passed, the name of the log file is “data-log.json”.

-Pre-checking a VAT import file can help you check the format and number of records found without performing a query.
+Pre-checking a VAT import file can help you check the format and number of records found without performing a validation.
 The file is analyzed and the result is displayed with a message.

-Vote in a qualified query data of the address (company name, city, postal code or street) does not match, a simple Query performed.
+Vote in a qualified validation data of the address (company name, city, postal code or street) does not match, a simple validation performed.
 In case of valid feedback to obtain information about whether values might not match, will be reported on The corresponding information is appended to the end of the respective test record, if a test has been reported negatively from the qualified information.

 In addition to the standard return values, the to record processing instructions.
 These are, for example, for a Integration into a workflow helpful.
 This means that the specialist receives for the processing of the return values.